fightforthefuture/countdown-widget/README.md

 <script src="//fightforthefuture.github.io/countdown-widget/widget.min.js" async>
 ```

-**2. Then, place this empty DIV anywhere on your page where you want the banner
+2. Then, place this empty DIV anywhere on your page where you want the banner
-to appear:**
+to appear:
 ```html
 <div id="_cd_container"></div>
 ```